algolia/algoliasearch-laravel/README.md

 #### Manual Indexing

-You can trigger indexing using the `pushToindex` instance method.
+You can trigger indexing using the `pushToIndex` instance method.

 ```php
 $contact = Contact::firstOrCreate(['name' => 'Jean']);